-The significance of broadband development and its importance for a network-based knowledge society has been recognised by the "Europe 2020" strategy.
-In order to reap the full benefits offered by ICT and to keep up with other international markets, Europe needs widely available and competitively-priced fast and ultra-fast internet access.
+The significance of broadband development and its importance for a network-based knowledge society is recognised by the "Europe 2020" strategy.
+In order to reap the full benefits offered by ICT and to keep up with other international markets, Europe needs widely available and competitively priced fast and ultra-fast internet access.

-Among the 13 specific goals set in the Digital Agenda, the further development and extension of broadband coverage in Europe is explicitly emphasised with the aims of the EU being nationwide covered by broadband above 30 Mbps by 2020 and 50% of the EU to be subscribed to broadband above 100 Mbps by 2020.
+The further development and extension of broadband coverage in Europe is explicitly emphasised with the aims of the EU being covered nationwide by broadband above 30 Mbps by 2020 and 50% of the EU to be subscribed to broadband above 100 Mbps by 2020.
 This results in concrete DAE broadband targets:

-To practically implement the aspirations of the Digital Agenda, all Member States are encouraged to endorse its targets and draw up national broadband strategies which should provide a country-specific framework for the coordination and organisation of broadband development activities (State aid guidelines).
+In order to practically implement the aspirations of the Digital Agenda, all Member States are encouraged to endorse its targets and draw up national broadband strategies.
+All Member States should provide a country-specific framework for the coordination and organisation of broadband development activities (State aid guidelines).
 National broadband policies should be supported by the provision of information and a network through an appointed institution in each country.